Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

 </table>

-# Building and Debugging Linux Applications for ZYNQ-7
+# Building and Debugging Linux Applications for ZYNQ-7000

-The earlier examples highlighted the creation of bare-metal applications.
+The earlier examples highlighted the creation of standalone applications.
 This chapter demonstrates how to develop Linux applications.

 ## Example 4: Creating Linux Images